Page Contents

 Sometimes you may want to go back and reread an article which you have already read in an earlier newsreading session.
 There are several ways to do this.

-• Use the Search command in the Special menu to search for the article.
-See the chapter titled Finding and Searching for details.
-This is particularly useful if you remember all or part of the author's name or the article's subject.
+- Use the Finding and Searching for details.
+This is particularly useful if you remember all or part of the author's name or the article's subject. command in the menu to search for the article.
+See the chapter titled

-• If you remember something about the contents of an article, and want to go back to it, then you can use the Query Article Index command on the Special menu.
+- If you remember something about the contents of an article, and want to go back to it, then you can use the Searching for articles that you have read. command on the menu.
 This searches a database of information that is gathered for each article that you read, and is great for those "I know I read that somewhere!" moments.
-You can read more about this in the section on Searching for articles that you have read.
+You can read more about this in the section on

-• Select the group in your User Groups window.
-Use the Mark Unread command in the News menu to mark the entire group unread.
-Open the group.
+Select the group in your User Groups window.
+Use the

 Note: Marking a group unread will discard information about what articles you have read in this group.
 This operation cannot be undone.